Muni (film): Critical reception

 Sify wrote, "On the whole, Muni does not make for great horror film.
 At best it provides some funny comedy time!!".
 Malini Mannath of Chennai Online wrote "Lawrence's Telugu ventures were better crafted and presented.
 He hasn't revealed even half that potential here.
 Again, the attempt to blend comedy with the supernatural doesn't quite work out here.
 For, the film neither makes you laugh nor takes you to the edge of your seat.
-Minus it's gore and violence, 'Muni' at most could have turned out to be enjoyable fare for children!".
+Minus it's [sic] gore and violence, 'Muni' at most could have turned out to be enjoyable fare for children!".
 Lajjavathi of Kalki praised the acting of Rajkiran and Lawrence and other actors, Bharadwaj's music and Ramesh Khanna's dialogues and called the film as comedy express.
 Sriram Iyer of Rediff.com wrote, "Though the first half of the movie seems frivolous, it has, nevertheless contributed to building up the plot, which takes a serious turn in the second half where it ceases to be scary".
+Malathi Rangarajan of The Hindu wrote, "Muni exemplifies the multifarious skills of Raghava Lawrence.
+The only snag is he tries to showcase all of them at the same time.
+The choreographer, in particular, often tries to overtake the director, and in the process treatment suffers".